mumbleskates/bilrost/README.md

 [twos]: https://en.wikipedia.org/wiki/Two%27s_complement

 Floating point numbers must be encoded in little-endian byte order, and must have [IEEE 754 binary32/binary64][ieee754] standard representation.
+Floating point numbers are encoded as four- and eight-byte fixed-width values.

 Arrays, plain byte strings, and collections must be encoded in order, with their lowest-indexed (first) bytes or items encoded first.
 For example, the